beanvalidation/beanvalidation.org/contribute/index.md

 	<i class="icon users"></i>
 	<div class="content">
 		<div class="header">Come and join us!</div>
-		<p>Bean Validation 2.0 was finalized in 2017 but it doesn't end here, come and join planning the new features of the next revision!</p>
+		<p>Jakarta Bean Validation 2.0 was published in August 2019 but it doesn't end here, come and join planning the new features of the next revision!</p>
 	</div>
 </div>